 These services are provided pursuant to management agreements and related amendments (the Agreements) executed between RES and Blue Learning and the Charter School.
-The Agreements provide that RES and Blue Learning are entitled to receive management fees equal to a percentage of the Charter School's state foundation funding, to the extent that such fees do not cause the Charter School to incur a loss in the General fund.
-In addition, RES and Blue Learning will be reimbursed for all expenses incurred on behalf of the Charter School.
-During the year ended June 30, 2020, there were no management fees paid to RES and Blue Learning from the Charter School.
+The Agreements provide that RES and Blue Learning are entitled to receive management fees equal to a percentage of the Charter School's state foundation funding.
+During the year ended June 30, 2021, management fees to RES and Blue Learning from the Charter School were \$1,053,721.

-NOTE 10 - RELATED PARTY TRANSACTIONS AND BALANCES
+NOTE 9 - RELATED PARTY TRANSACTIONS AND BALANCES

-The Related Charter Schools share employees and other expenses.
-These transactions create payables/receivables between the Related Charter Schools.
-There were no related party payable or receivables between the Related Charter Schools as of June 30, 2020.
-The Charter School participates in academic and business service agreements with RES and Blue Learning, as described in Note 9.
+The Related Charter Schools and RES share employees and other expenses.
+These transactions create payables/receivables between the Related Charter Schools and RES.
+There were \$60,938 in related party receivables between the Related Charter Schools and RES as of June 30, 2021.
+The Charter School leases its facilities from RES and participates in academic and business service agreements with RES and Blue Learning, as described in Note 5 and Note 8, respectively.

-NOTE 11 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT